ddmitov/perl-executing-browser/README.md

 ## Runtime Requirements

 * Qt 5 libraries,
 * Perl 5 distribution - any Linux, Mac or Windows Perl distribution.
+  [Strawberry Perl] (http://strawberryperl.com/) PortableZIP edition is successfully used with all Windows builds of PEB.

 ## Settings